 Comparison with England (SDLT) and Scotland (LBTT)

-- England and Northern Ireland (SDLT under FA 2003): the additional dwellings surcharge is a 5% flat surcharge added on top of the standard SDLT main rates (raised from 3% on 31 October 2024).
-A £300,000 second-home purchase in England pays £5,000 standard SDLT (£0 + 2% on £125,000 + 5% on £50,000) plus £15,000 surcharge = £20,000 total.
-(Verify the current standard nil band and band thresholds at write time.)
-Plus a 2% non-resident surcharge for non-UK-resident buyers.
+• England and Northern Ireland (SDLT under FA 2003): the additional dwellings surcharge is a 5% flat surcharge added on top of the standard SDLT main rates (raised from 3% on 31 October 2024).
+A £300,000 second home in England pays £5,000 of standard SDLT (£0 + 2% on £125,000 + 5% on £50,000) plus a £15,000 surcharge = £20,000 in total, plus a 2% non-resident surcharge if you are not UK resident.

-- Wales (LTT under LTTA 2017): the higher rates are a standalone band table that replaces the main rates entirely.
-A £300,000 second-home purchase in Wales pays £19,950 (5% on £180,000 + 8.5% on £70,000 + 10% on £50,000).
+• Wales (LTT under LTTA 2017): the higher rates are a standalone band table that replaces the main rates entirely.
+A £300,000 second home in Wales pays £19,950 (5% on £180,000 + 8.5% on £70,000 + 10% on £50,000).
 No non-resident surcharge.

-- Scotland (LBTT under LBTT(S)A 2013): the Additional Dwelling Supplement is a flat 8% on the entire purchase price, in addition to standard LBTT main rates.
-A £300,000 second-home purchase in Scotland pays £4,600 of standard LBTT plus £24,000 of ADS = £28,600 total.
+• Scotland (LBTT under LBTT(S)A 2013): the Additional Dwelling Supplement is a flat 8% on the whole purchase price, on top of standard LBTT main rates.
+A £300,000 second home in Scotland pays £4,600 of standard LBTT plus £24,000 of ADS = £28,600 in total.

-At £300,000, England is cheapest (£20,000), Wales is mid (£19,950), Scotland is most expensive (£28,600).
-The pattern reverses at higher price points: at £1,000,000, England's 5% flat surcharge plus standard SDLT produces a different relative position from Wales's 12.5% band on the £400,000 to £750,000 slice.
+So at £300,000, England is cheapest (£20,000), Wales sits in the middle (£19,950) and Scotland is dearest (£28,600).
+The order shifts as the price rises: at £1,000,000, England's 5% flat surcharge on top of standard SDLT lands in a different place relative to Wales's 12.5% band on the £400,000 to £750,000 slice.

 See our English 5% SDLT surcharge guide for the equivalent English mechanics and the Scottish ADS page for the Scottish parallel.